 Please contact us immediately to avoid having your Library accounts blocked.
 We will contact the lending library to see what the options are.
 Once we hear from them, we will send you an update via your University of Michigan email.

 Once you pick up your interlibrary loan item (or once it is delivered to you), you are responsible for taking care of the item and returning it to one of the approved interlibrary loan return locations by the due date.
 Other libraries lend us their items on good faith, and we want to keep a good relationship with them.
 To do this we need to make sure that they get their items back as soon as possible, in the same condition as when they arrived.
 If a book is lost or damaged, you will need to pay to replace the item.

 The charge for a lost ILL item is determined by the individual lending library.
 Many libraries will accept a replacement copy (if available), often with a small processing fee.
 Others will send an invoice.
 Invoice amounts vary greatly, usually between $75 and $150 but may be lower or higher.

 Damaged or lost materials owned by the U-M Library are subject to fines.

 Interlibrary loan privileges will be suspended if an item is 14 days or more beyond its due date or if a recalled item is one or more days overdue.
 Local borrowing privileges will be suspended if an interlibrary loan item is 30 days or more beyond its due date.
 Privileges will be restored when the overdue item has been returned, or an invoice has been paid for a damaged or lost item.

-For more information about borrowing UM Library materials, or your local account status, please contact Library Circulation.
+For more information about borrowing U-M Library materials, or your local account status, please contact Library Information Services.